 What Causes Dry Eye?

-Reduced lacrimal gland secretion/lacrimal gland dysfunction occur.
+Reduced lacrimal gland secretion/lacrimal gland dysfunction

 - Certain types of drugs including some varieties of antihistamines, antidepressants, blood pressure drugs, Parkinson's medications and contraceptive pills may reduce lacrimal gland secretions.